You should first read part 1 of the tutorial.

 board[snakeY][snakeX].snake = 1; to assign

 snakeLength instead.
-So find the two places with that code and
+So find the two places with that piece of code and

 board[snakeY][snakeX].snake = snakeLength;